Anupamit/Sql/README.md

 # Grant
 1. It is a command or a staement which is used to given permission to the user.
-2. Grant SQL statement on table name to user.
+2. Syntax-: Grant Sql-statement on table name to user.
-3. Syntax-: Grant select on emp to hr;
+3. e.x-: Grant select on emp to hr;

 # Revoke
 1. It is a command or a statement which is used to take back the given permission from the user.
-2. Revoke sql statement on table name from user.
+2. Syntax-: Revoke sql-statement on table name from user.
-3. Syntax-: Revoke select on emp from hr;
+3. e.x-: Revoke select on emp from hr;

 # Data Defination Language (DDL)
 1. It used to perform some Operation inside the Database.